AlmightSuyash1909/Ja/index.md

    6. !false //  true

 ## Valid and In4alid String Data
-  Write valid and invalid next to each line of string value:6
+  Write valid and invalid next to each line of string value:

-   1. "Welcome to JavaScript"
+   1. "Welcome to JavaScript" // valid
-   2. 'Welcome to JavaScript"
+   2. 'Welcome to JavaScript" // invalid
-   3. "Welcome to JavaScript'
+   3. "Welcome to JavaScript' // inavlid
-   4. 'Welcome to JavaScript'
+   4. 'Welcome to JavaScript' // valid
-   5. `Welcome to JavaScript'
+   5. `Welcome to JavaScript' // inalid
-   6. `Welcome to JavaScript"
+   6. `Welcome to JavaScript" // invalid
-   7. `Welcome to JavaScript23
+   7. `Welcome to JavaScript` // valid

 ## BONUS
   What will be the output of code below and why?
-(HINT: all the output will be the same)6
+(HINT: all the output will be the same)
-   1. typeof typeof "abc
+   1. typeof typeof "abc // "string"
-   2. typeof typeof typeof -0
+   2. typeof typeof typeof -0 // "string"
-   3. typeof typeof typeof 4
+   3. typeof typeof typeof 4 // "string
-   4. typeof typeof NaN
+   4. typeof typeof NaN // "string"
-   5. typeof typeof phone
+   5. typeof typeof phone // "string"
-   6. typeof typeof null
+   6. typeof typeof null // "string"
-   7. typeof typeof undefined
+   7. typeof typeof undefined // "string"